Arizer AIR 2 Disassembled - breaking vapes down and gettin' all up in there!

 Heating Element Disassembly

 With the heavy duty screw and retaining plate removed we now have access to the good stuff.
 The ceramic ring on the right with the thicker blue wire is the heating element.
 The ceramic disc on the left is the temperature sensor.
 A small piece of thermal putty cushions the temperature gauge's connections and shields them from the heating plate.
 The heater assembly has the retaining plate on the bottom with the temperature sensor on top and the heater sandwiched directly between the temp sensor and the heating chamber base.
-The heating disc raises the temperature of the entire stainless steel bowl section which in turn heats the material loaded in your mouthpiece.
+The heating disc raises the temperature of the entire stainless steel oven section which in turn heats the material loaded in your mouthpiece.

 Different Generations, Different Chambers